arnemoor/tmerelay/docs/architecture/telegram-integration.md

 **Status:** Accepted

-**Context:** warelay is a personal automation tool - a butler for the user's own account.
+**Context:** clawdis is a personal automation tool - a butler for the user's own account.
 Users want to automate their personal Telegram conversations, not run a bot.

 **Decision:** Use MTProto client (GramJS) for personal account access.